trec-health-misinfo/trec-health-misinfo.github.io/index.md

 #### Evaluation

-The evaluation of AdHoc runs will be similar to 2021 but with likely improvements by the organizers.
-The Stance Prediction runs will be evaluated using standard measures for evaluation of prediction tasks with AUC being the primary measure.
+The evaluation of Web Retrieval runs will be similar to 2021 but with likely improvements by the organizers.
+The Answer Prediction runs will be evaluated using standard measures for evaluation of prediction tasks with AUC being the primary measure.

 #### Runs